 What does this mean?

 Faculty members or other school officials, such as tutors, may request information about the impact of a student's disability on his or her ability to learn.
 CDR will only share information with other school officials when appropriate and will carefully balance a student's request for confidentiality and the request for additional, relevant information about the student.
-The CDR seeks to preserve the student's wish to keep his / her disability information and status confidential.
+The CDR seeks to preserve the student's wish to keep their disability information and status confidential.
 The CDR is extremely sensitive to this issue.

 Other Student's Rights under FERPA